alicederyn/antipatterns/README.md

 ## Checking for antipatterns

-To enable the antipatterns plugin in Gradle, just use the `findbugsPlugins` extension point:
+**Gradle:** To enable the antipatterns plugin in Gradle, just use the `findbugsPlugins` extension point:

 ```gradle
 plugin 'findbugs'